frhl/call_chets/README.md

    --gene-map gene_map.txt > test/trio.result.txt
 ```

 For additional output information, provide a mapping file with variant, gene, and info columns for the `--info-map` argument.
-This approach adds an extra column to the output, displaying the info in a phase-aware manner:
+This approach adds an extra column to the output, displaying the info in a phase-aware manner.
+Info map contains three columns, variant, gene id and info string.

 ```
 ./call_chets \